rntmc/PayPal-Store/README.md

 ## Features
 - The customer fills in their details on the initial screen, including name, email, phone number, and full address.
-- Address details are validated using the Google Maps API.
+- The user address is validated based on the return of the Google Maps API.
-- If the data passes validation, clicking on the PayPal button initiates the purchase creation process.
+- If the data passes validation, clicking on the PayPal button initiates the payment process.
 - The user follows the normal PayPal process, entering their registered username and password.
-- The next step is to confirm the purchase details, such as payment method, amount, and address.
+- The next step is to confirm the purchase details, such as payment method, amount, and shipping address.
 - The address is transmitted from the form to the PayPal platform so the user doesn't need to fill in the details again, but they can alter the information if desired.
-- After confirmation by the user, the purchase process is completed with a message returning the user's data and their Transaction ID.
+- After confirmation by the user, the purchase process is completed with a message returning the purchase data and their Transaction ID.

 ## Technologies Used